Curtains (musical): Act I

 In 1959, a new musical called "Robbin' Hood!", a western version of Robin Hood, is in the midst of its preview performances at the Colonial Theatre in Boston, Massachusetts.
-During the closing number of one of the performances, the character of Madame Marian, played by faded film star diva Jessica Cranshaw, looks on as Rob Hood, played by Bobby Pepper, wins a sharp-shooting contest and proposes to Miss Nancy, a schoolmarm, played by Niki Harris.
+During the closing number of one of the performances, Madame Marian, played by faded film star diva Jessica Cranshaw, looks on as Rob Hood, played by Bobby Pepper, wins a sharp-shooting contest and proposes to Miss Nancy, a schoolmarm, played by Niki Harris.
 The cast then sings the finale of the show, during which it is clear that Jessica can neither sing, dance, nor act ("Wide Open Spaces").
 She takes her bow and, after receiving two bouquets, collapses behind the curtain.

 Later that night, Carmen Bernstein, the show's hard-bitten co-producer, divorced songwriting team Aaron Fox and Georgia Hendricks, and the show's financial backer, Oscar Shapiro, read the reviews, most of which are terrible, especially the Boston Globe's, which is the review they needed to make it to Broadway.
 The group wonders how anyone could be so heartless to become a critic ("What Kind of Man?").
 The show's flamboyant English director, Christopher Belling, arrives, and says that he had an epiphany about how to fix the show after walking into a church.
 Just then, stage manager Johnny Harmon tells Carmen that there is a phone call for her.
 Carmen suspects that it's her philandering husband, Sidney Bernstein, the show's theatrical promoter.
 Meanwhile, Aaron argues with Georgia about the reason she joined the show, as he believes that she only wanted to rekindle a romance with the show's leading man, Bobby.
 Belling asks Georgia to sing Madame Marian's opening number.
 Everyone is pessimistic, but she does so spectacularly, and it is clear that she is thinking about her failed marriage with Aaron.
 Aaron begins to sing with her, but Bobby cuts him off and they finish the number together ("Thinking of Him").